Undergraduate Research Awards

 Students in any major can apply.
 To be eligible you must be a degree-seeking undergraduate student when you receive the award.
 Students receiving fall or spring awards must be enrolled full-time during the award period.
 Exceptions to this rule can be made, e.g., when the applicant is studying abroad during the semester or only needs a few more credits to graduate.
 To request an exception, or if you have questions about your eligibility, contact the Center for Undergraduate Research at firstname.lastname@example.org.

-UGRAs are scholarships awarded on the merit of the applicant's proposal as judged by a faculty reviewer, the applicant's preparation, and the recommendation from a faculty member who is familiar with the applicant and the proposed project.
+UGRAs are scholarships awarded on the merit of the applicant's proposal as judged by a faculty reviewer, the applicant's preparation (including past grades and courses taken), and a recommendation from a faculty member who is familiar with the applicant and will mentor the proposed project.
 Reviewers utilize either the Research Project Rubric (.doc) or Creative Project Rubric (.doc) depending on the project type.
 Applicants will be informed of award decisions by the end of the semester.

 You will receive your award through the Financial Aid distribution process.
 If you owe KU for any charges (e.g. tuition, required campus fees, etc.), this financial aid will be applied towards the amount due.
 If a credit balance is created within your account, the credit balance will be refunded to you.
 You will receive your check via direct deposit if signed up for this in Enroll & Pay.
 Otherwise, the Bursar’s Office will mail you a check.
 Students receiving need-based financial aid, such as loans, should be aware that this award may alter your loan or other aid amounts.
-If you have questions about how this award may affect your Financial Aid, please contact Taylor Main in the Financial Aid Office, 785-864-5479.
+If you have questions about how this award may affect your Financial Aid, please contact the Financial Aid Office and ask to speak with your Financial Aid Counselor, 785-864-4700.